 The eFI has been developed in a collaborative partnership between the University of Leeds, TPP (who provide SystmOne, a centralised clinical system used by one third of the UK’s General Practitioners to manage their electronic patient health records), the University of Birmingham, the University of Bradford and Bradford Teaching Hospitals NHS Foundation Trust.
 The eFI contains of 36 deficits, including clinical signs (e.g.tremor), symptoms (e.g. breathlessness), diseases (e.g. hypertention) and impairments (e.g. visual impairment).
 The eFI enables the calculation of a frailty score that can be used to identify older people with mild, moderate and severe frailty.
 A higher eFI score identifies older people at increased risk of care home admission, hospitalisation and mortality.
-The eFI was developed and validated using routinely collected UK primary care electronic health record (EHR) data from over 900,000 older people in two large primary care settings (Clegg et al, 2015) and has been implemented in the leading UK primary care EHR systems, which means the eFI is available to GPs across the UK.
+The eFI was developed and validated using routinely collected UK primary care electronic health record (EHR) data from over 900,000 older people in two large primary care settings (Clegg et al, 2015) and has been implemented in each of the leading UK primary care EHR systems, which means the eFI is available to one hundred per cent of GPs across England.

 eFI engagement has been interactively mapped on a national scale at: http://www.improvementacademy.org/improving-quality/efi-engagement.html and includes examples of new models of care have developed using the eFI.
 Aligning closely with our Innovation in Primary Care project and local STP plans, this programme uses local learning and case studies, in conjunction with research evidence about what works for people living with frailty, to generate effective approaches at scale.